Trusted-AI/AIX360/README.md

 if you are curious) and can be installed from [here](https://conda.io/miniconda.html) if you do not already have it.

-Then, to create a new Python 3.6 environment, run:
+Then, to create a new Python 3.6(or any of the supported python versions) environment, run:

 ```bash
 conda create --name aix360 python=3.6